Specialty pharmacy program

 What are specialty pharmacy programs?

-Specialty pharmacy programs focus on special medications if you have have complex medical conditions, including organ transplant, multiple sclerosis, hepatitis C or inflammatory conditions such as arthritis, spondylitis, Crohn’s disease, colitis or psoriasis.
+Specialty pharmacy programs focus on special medications if you have complex medical conditions, including organ transplant, multiple sclerosis, hepatitis C, HIV/AIDS or inflammatory conditions such as arthritis, spondylitis, Crohn’s disease, colitis or psoriasis.

 What to expect from the program